ASSERT-KTH/arxiv-classifier/README.md

-# arxiv-classifier
+# ML based Arxiv RSS feeds

+This project aims at providing a feed of Arxiv papers on a given topic, not relying on the category metadata, but based on a classifier.

-Finds software engineering papers in arXiv that do not include the cs.SE tag.
+For example, it's primary usage is to find those software engineering papers in arXiv that do not include the cs.SE tag.

 ## Preparing